 Contents

-- What Is an Egg Freezing Success Rate?
+- What are Egg Freezing Success Rates?

 - Which Factors Can Affect Egg Freezing Success Rates?

-- Are Egg Freezing Success Rates Improving?
+- Are Egg Freezing Success Rates Improving

 In an eggshell...

 - Age at freezing is the key factor affecting success rates.
-Apart from that, your ovarian reserve, response to medication, health conditions, lifestyle factors, and number of eggs frozen play a role
+Apart from that, your ovarian reserve, response to medication, health conditions, lifestyle factors, and the number of eggs frozen play a role

-- Success rate definitions vary between clinics- but asking the right questions can help your journey
+- Success rate definitions vary between clinics, but asking the right questions can help your journey

 Success rates, and with egg freezing?

-Surprisingly, yes.
-It’s a parameter that’s influenced by a lot of factors.
-Basically your age, the clinic chosen, and the treatment protocol all play a key role in how successful your egg-freezing cycle can be.
+Imagine it as a wall being built brick by brick.
+Basically, your age, the clinic chosen, and the treatment protocol all form a brick in this wall, and play a key role in how successful your egg-freezing cycle can be.

 So regardless of the reason behind your egg-freezing journey, the question really boils down to this: What’s the success rate for my egg-freezing cycle, and will it result in a healthy pregnancy when I’m ready to use them?